History of Latin America

 The political borders of modern Latin America have a deep history.

-The Treaty of Tordesillas between Portugal and Spain in 1494 drew a vertical line at around 370 leagues (+/- 1770 km) west of the Cape Verde islands off the coast of Africa.
+In 1494, the Treaty of Tordesillas between Portugal and Spain drew a vertical line at around 370 leagues (+/- 1770 km) west of the Cape Verde islands off the coast of Africa.
 Everything to the east was Portugal's, to the west, Spain's.
-In practice, as Indigenous peoples died or migrated and Europeans kept exploring, the line kept moving west.

 Some (but not all) Indigenous survivors retreated to more inaccessible areas, as did Africans escaping slavery.

-Other European powers -- the British, French, Dutch, Scots, Scandinavians, etc. -- challenged the Spanish and Portuguese in the Caribbean and Atlantic especially.
+Other European powers -- the British, French, Dutch, Scots, Scandinavians, etc. -- challenged the Spanish and Portuguese in the Caribbean and Atlantic, especially.
 Florida, Cuba, Santo Domingo/St. Domingue, New Orleans, Guyana, Buenos Aires, and Honduras were all fought over and swapped between European powers.

 Treaties in the late 1700s gave the area around Río de la Plata to Spain, and most of Amazonia to Portugal.